 Playing petanque is not as simple as throwing a ball around.
 It takes skill and experience as well.
+It’s not as straightforward as tennis (which tennis fans who bet on US Open know best), but it encompasses similar moves.
 But as with every sport you have to have the right equipment for it.
 When it comes to petanque, the only pieces of equipment you will ever need are your balls.

 So how to choose the right ones for you?

 Starting with the size of the ball, there are several ways that you can go about hits.